- Are you a 20- or 30-something struggling with anxiety or depression?

-Do you feel confused about your career path?
+- Do you feel confused about your career path?

 If you answered ‘yes’ to any of the above, we can help.
 We have a team of experienced therapists in D.C. dedicated to help you overcome your biggest challenges.

 A common example of a self-defeating thought pattern is perfectionistic thinking, in which unreasonable and rigid goals leave little room for error and reinforce feelings of failure.
 In addition to CBT, some of our therapists use mindfulness techniques and experiential strategies.

 Our therapists typically meet with clients once a week, occasionally twice a week if more intensive work is needed.
 Individual counseling sessions last 45-50 minutes.
 Some of our therapists offer longer sessions; others offer half sessions.
 We also offer video sessions and phone sessions.